Bachelor of Nursing - CL91

-- An International English Language Testing System (IELTS Academic) overall band score of at least 7.0 overall with a minimum 7.0 for Reading and Writing and 7.0 for Speaking and Listening, or
+- An International English Language Testing System (IELTS Academic) overall band score of at least 7.0 overall with a minimum 7.0 in each subset; OR

-- An Occupational English Test with Grades A or B only in each of the four components (listening, reading, writing and speaking).
+- An Occupational English Test with Grades A or B only in each of the four components; OR

 Each student will be assessed individually.